r-craig73/rebuild-onefootball/README.md

 | Generate functional popular pages, news and trending soccer videos links and/or API calls. | Ongoing |

 ## Tasks to Complete
-[ ] Use bootstrap Card to edit news blocks.
+[x] Use bootstrap Card to edit news and video sections.
+[ ] Setup bootstrap.
 [ ] Use either bootstrap Input group or unique button type to replicate a magnifying glass icon.
 [ ] Copy Onefootball text styling.
 [x] Use bootstrap 4 to dropdown languages, but not functional.